FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge

 \subsection{Conclusion}

-In this study, we proposed an end-to-end industrial anomaly segmentation method using fractal anomaly generation and backbone knowledge distillation.
+In this study, we proposed a simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation.
 The experimental results have confirmed that fractal anomaly images are useful for simulating real anomalies, and the backbone knowledge distillation can provide prior knowledge for anomaly segmentation.
-More importantly, this research has shown that industrial anomalies can be accurately segmented by end-to-end semantic segmentation models.
+More importantly, this research has shown that anomaly detection task can be achieved by simply training a segmentation model end-to-end.
+This means that the model can gain great advantages over other methods in training and inference speed.
 Therefore, although the performance of our approach still has room for improvement, we believe it has the potential to be widely applied with further development.
 In future research, we plan to develop more comprehensive anomaly generation methods and more accurate anomaly detection and segmentation technologies.